 - A structured channel program.
 Every company needs a structured channel program.
-It may not be a single program but a set of programs aligned behind different types of partners—by their verticals, their competencies, by their sales mix, by their location: different strokes for different folks.
+It may not be a single program but a set of programs aligned behind different types of partners—by their verticals, their competencies, their sales mix, by their location: different strokes for different folks.
 Thinking that through in a systematic way can reduce a lot of waste and frustrations for both parties involved as you try to grow your business.

-- Ease of doing business – doing less to get more done via channel.
+- Ease of doing business – doing less to get more done via the channel.
 Ease of doing business comes up as a major factor when it comes to channel management on both the partner side and the vendor side.
 Often the account manager ends up spending an enormous amount of time fielding emails, phone calls, etc. from partners.
 That problem can be addressed through a proper structure.
-That may mean sales concierges or partner marketing concierges, or it can be a combination of inside, outside and field support, but thinking through that structure and optimizing the productivity of the organization is critical.
-Many times when smaller organizations get acquired by larger ones, by default the larger organization tends to roll the acquired organization into their existing structure, and even though on the surface this integration may make sense, in reality a lot of the supporting infrastructure that was actually working and making the smaller entity successful falls apart.
+That may mean sales concierges or partner marketing concierges, or it can be a combination of inside, outside, and field support, but thinking through that structure and optimizing the productivity of the organization is critical.
+Many times when smaller organizations get acquired by larger ones, by default the larger organization tends to roll the acquired organization into their existing structure, and even though on the surface this integration may make sense, in reality, a lot of the supporting infrastructure that was actually working and making the smaller entity successful falls apart.
 This is why a lot of acquisitions that occur in the technology space don’t realize their potential, because when it comes to ease of doing business, that structure gets changed dramatically.

 - Systems for partner relationship management and partner marketing management.
 While enterprise resource automation—as well as sales force automation and more recently marketing automation—has been around for a while, very few companies have deployed structured systems when it comes to partner relationship management and partner marketing management.
-With a little bit of investment and struture in this area, a company can realize significant returns and reduce labor costs, increase ease of doing business and create a structure around their channel programs.
-This leads to my fourth point:
+With a little bit of investment and structure in this area, a company can realize significant returns and reduce labor costs, increase ease of doing business, and create a structure around its

 - Program alignment – training, product promotions, incentives.
 When we think about partner training, product promotions, incentives related to rewards, rebates, market development funds and so on, it is very important to think through these programs in a systematic way.
 Throwing out a bunch of incentives just for the sake of doing it—we see it all the time: $100 rewards for certain activities, $1,000 prizes, opportunities to win an iPad—really doesn’t make a lot of sense for partners.
 That’s because, fundamentally, if the incentives are not aligned with selling a product or service, they will not go the extra mile for the sake for winning an iPad or whatever.
 But when programs are aligned and a channel is performing, it’s a different story, which leads to my last solution: